Carvalho286/Knife-Tracker/README.md

 - Receive notifications when new knives appear
 - Sync with a FastAPI backend that performs scraping and background monitoring

-The project runs on both iOS and Android (with a Dev Client for notifications).
+The project runs on iOS only.

 ---